Go to Blog Home

 Changing your name by deed poll is relevant in English law only.

-If you have any questions in relation to changing your name, or would like legal advice in relation to a marital breakdown, get in touch with one of the family team.
+If you have any questions on how to legally change your name in Scotland, or would like legal advice in relation to a marital breakdown, get in touch with our family team.